Guy Marchant must have had great success with his books, judging by the number of publishers who started issuing their versions of La Danse Macabre.

 |21.||Facsimile in pen-and-ink.
 Le roy mort (same as l'acteur.)
 Rev. Continuation of le roy mort; no cut.|

-The British Museum has a copy of the abovementioned book from 1500, which in 1820 was reprinted in London by Samuel and Richard Bentley.
-The print run was very modest: 25 copies on paper and 6 on vellum — and only eight of the woodcuts were reproduced.
+The British Museum owns the only existing copy of Nicole de la Barre's book, It was reprinted in 1820 in London by Samuel and Richard Bentley.
+The print run was very modest: 25 copies on paper and 6 on vellum — and only eight of the woodcuts were reproduced (see external link).

 and the omission of some of the characters in preceding editions.